why include images of exhibition installations?

 Viewing an art-work in isolation is different from viewing it in context, particularly that of a solo exhibition, where proximity to related work can contribute extra meaning.
 Moreover, the exhibition space itself - intimate or expansive, neutral or imposing, dark or light - will also change how a work is experienced.
 With these things in mind, whenever possible I record images of my work in situ.
 Installation shots are unavailable for solo exhibitions at McIntosh (London), Hart House, (Toronto), Laurentian (Sudbury) and several at the WWG (North Bay).

 Art Gallery of Nova Scotia (2000-1) afforded the opportunity to exhibit an expanded and more comprehensive collection of the work that was shown at Sutton House.
 AGNS provided a larger but still relatively intimate space appropriate to the scale and spirit of my domestically-referenced work.
+They also accommodated my request that the space be painted in other than typical gallery-white.

 Dalhousie Art Gallery (2006) As with Stratford in 1974, these four large, adjacent spaces made possible both grouping and separation of different approaches to a common theme: compost and compost boxes.
+The university setting also ensured exposure of the work to an audience with broadly ranging interests.

-Anna Leonowens Gallery 2 (2010): an invitation to participate in Past Practice: Contemporary Art & Archives generated an excuse for me to build a large site-specific installation that was based upon new as well as extant genealogical research.
+Anna Leonowens Gallery 2 (2010): an invitation to participate in Past Practice: Contemporary Art & Archives generated an excuse for me to build a large site-specific installation that was based upon emerging as well as extant genealogical research.
 At the time of invitation, I had the bare bones of an idea.
 But as research progressed, new content produced new and interesting technical challenges like building a sewing-machine-powered, Heath-Robinson-like lathe for sanding eight, six foot columns.

 The Craig Gallery (2016) is a particularly accessible space in that it is exposed to adjacent areas of the building via a glass wall, glass doors and a circular window.
 Alignment-Beach-Harbour brought together three series of works that focused upon ideas about the Nova Scotia shoreline.
 To read the wall-mounted statements, click here.

 Fundy Geological Museum (2016): the Alignment and Beach Map paintings were exhibited at the museum in Parrsboro, NS under the title From Blue Sea to Western Head.
-It was an approach by the museum director to bring the work to Parrsboro that made possible the contact with a new and different audience, something that always interests me.
-The gallery itself is long and narrow which is always a challenge when it comes to gaining a viewing position that is far enough back to comfortably see a work.
+It was an approach by the museum director, Tim Fedak, to bring the work to Parrsboro that made possible the contact with a new and different audience, something that always interests me.
+The space itself is long and narrow which is always a challenge when it comes to gaining a viewing position that is far enough back to comfortably see a work.
 In this case, it worked well as each wall provided an opportunity to view the work in series.
 For the installation, I was ably assisted by artist Ryan Josey.

 The Corridor Gallery (2016): concurrent with the Parrsboro event, a group of ten small works were exhibited in the office of Visual Arts Nova Scotia (V.A.N.S.).
 This exhibit comprised seven Booth Maps and three Blitz Maps.
 As I write this, I believe these to be the two final series with genealogical content: content that surfaced in my work twenty years earlier.
 An explanatory statement that accompanied the installation is here.